Generative Design > Generative Design > Generative Design Workflow > Recommendations to Avoid Reconstruction Failure

 Consider the following image:

-Correctly specify the unit for the size of the mesh element.
+Correctly specify the unit for the size of the element.
 It should be the same as the unit of the model.
 For details, see Define Optimization Settings.

 Start with the basic Resolution level for reconstruction.
 After successful reconstruction, select , , or for finer reconstruction results.
 If the finer results fail, use the basic level.
 It is still usable.
 For details, see Generate Design.